Dutch fear threat to liberalism in "soft drugs" curbs

 "There's clearly a shift in the moral debate.
 It's all about the culture of control," said Dirk Korf, professor of criminology at the University of Amsterdam.

-Instantly recognisable from the sickly sweet, burnt-leaf smell that wafts out onto the street, the Netherlands' world-renowned "coffee shops" are almost as common as supermarkets in big cities such as Amsterdam and Rotterdam and in certain border towns.
+Instantly recognizable from the sickly sweet, burned-leaf smell that wafts out onto the street, the Netherlands' world-renowned "coffee shops" are almost as common as supermarkets in big cities such as Amsterdam and Rotterdam and in certain border towns.

 Counter staff do a brisk trade in plastic sachets of loose grass, ready-rolled joints and chunks of hashish for those who want take-away.

-Note: (This story was corrected to fix reason for Mayor of Amsterdam's objection to policy)